 fueler that used the Ford engine from the Mickey Thompson fueler // Harvey Aluminum dragster.
 NOTE: despite various legends, the Commuter was not the re-bodied Harvey Aluminum car; its frame was entirely new.

-July 2011: The Commuter lives!
+July 2011: The Commuter lives on.
 Thanks to Antony Billinton of G-Max in Northants for these two great photos of Commuter.
 The dragster lives on

 in absolutely stunning condition, still belonging to the Billinton